I can’t believe the year is about to end and that I am, once again, writing our year-end travel highlights!

 Another must-visit when in Negros Occidental is the Manjuyod Sandbar.
 We did ours on a budget and just joined a Joiner Tour.

-Fortunately, there was no other participants so we had the tour all to ourselves but on the same price.
+Fortunately, there were no other participants so we had the tour all to ourselves but at the same price.
 It already included our lunch so it was very convenient.

 Part of the tour was the dolphin watching at the beginning of the activity.
 We saw no dolphins, however as the waves were pretty strong when we went there.

 The sandbar was gorgeous when we went there and the floating cottages added a certain charm to it.
-There were several groups enjoying Manjuyod Sandbar too and you can see them enjoying the banana boat ride, sipping fresh coconut juice and just floating around.
+Several groups were enjoying Manjuyod Sandbar too and you can see them enjoying the banana boat ride, sipping fresh coconut juice, and just floating around.

 That afternoon, we visited another municipality near Dumaguete: Valencia.
 Here we took a 30-minute hike to the Casaroro Falls, enjoyed the views of the Pulangbato Falls and did a quick stop at the Sulphur Vent.

-Pulangbato Falls was actually unique with its red-coloured landscape.
-But what really stood out for me was the Casaroro Falls’ experience.
+Pulangbato Falls was unique with its red-colored landscape.
+But what stood out for me was the Casaroro Falls’ experience.
 The view of the falls was breathtaking and equally rewarding after that tiresome hike.